 shortcomings of both the traditional model of morally neutral lawyering, and the

 alternative social justice lawyering models, in the face of moral pluralism.
+The existence

-and leaving only logistical concerns with the provision of legal counsel.
+logistical concerns with the provision of legal counsel.

 Moral pluralism in abortion, Gardell MA, In: Abortion and the status of